Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

 \

-Apart from the time evolution of points in the contour plot, the time evolution of the entire contour plot is also important in order to investigate collective behavior of $P_{\text{-} 1} (t)$ in time.
-Fig.~\ref{Fig6} displays six screenshots of the time evolution of the contour plot in Fig.~\ref{Fig3} from $\omega t = 0$ to $\omega t = 5$.
-At $\omega t = 0.5$, the features are broad and blurry, and the overall transition probability is small.
-The peak shape gradually becomes sharper and narrower, and the transition probability also gradually increases.
-In addition, the stripes in the peaks also rotate clockwise as the system evolves.
-To explain these observations, one need to consider the Rabi cycle of $P_{\text{-} 1}(t)$.
-For near resonance points in the contour plot, the period and the amplitude of the Rabi cycle are very large.
-Because of the large period, the population of the near resonance points rise slowly at the start of the evolution.
-On the other hand, the population of the off resonance points can rise quickly because of their smaller periods, and they forms the broad and blurry peaks at the start of the evolution.
-However, as the contour plots in Fig.~\ref{Fig6} further evolve in time, $P_{\text{-} 1}(t)$ of the off resonance points start to decline as a result of their smaller amplitude of the Rabi cycle. $P_{\text{-} 1}(t)$ of the near resonance points, on the other hand, continue to increase and eventually becomes the major contributor to the peak shape in the contour plot.
-It can also be predicted that as the contour plot further evolves after $\omega t = 5$, the resonance pattern would narrow and eventually evolve into separate lines that tally with the exact resonance conditions.
-To better visualize the time evolution of the contour plot, the reader is referred to video clips in the accompanying supporting materials.
+The contour plot in Fig.~\ref{Fig3} corresponds to a specific time $\omega t = 5$.
+It is elucidating, however, to follow the time evolution of the contour plots.
+This is done in Fig.~\ref{Fig6} which displays six snapshots of the contour plot, from $\omega t = 0$ to $\omega t = 5$.
+At $\omega t = 0.5$, the features are smeared out and the overall transition probability is small, because the system does not have enough time for tunneling.
+As $t$ increases, the $A_z-\mathcal{D}$ patterns gradually become sharper and narrower, and transition probabilities increase.
+In addition, as the system evolves, the stripes in the plots rotate clockwise.
+These observations are caused by Rabi cycling.
+For nearly resonance points in the contour plot, period and amplitudes of Rabi oscillations are large.
+Because of the large period, populations of the nearly resonance points rise slowly.
+On the other hand, population of the off-resonance points rise much faster owing to their smaller periods.
+Hence they form broad and blurry structures at short $t$.
+At $t$ growths further, populations of the off-resonance points remain small while populations of the nearly resonance points continue growing and eventually become the major contributors to the striped structures of the contour plot.
+At even longer times, the resonance pattern is predicted to narrow and eventually evolve into separate lines revealing exact resonances.
+To better visualize the time evolution of the contour plot, the reader is referred to the supplementary video.